Kopernikus73/PyTon/README.md

 ### Manual installation and compiling using git (Linux only)
 #### 1. Download git
 You need to have git installed
-If you don't hvae it installed, you can simply install by using your package manager If you don't know your package manager, simply look it up on the internet
+If you don't have it installed, you can simply install by using your package manager

+If you don't know your package manager, simply look it up on the internet

 ##### Using the apt package manager